kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

 ## Install MySQL

-Install the MySQL database using the bitnami chart with the release name mysql-release.
+Install the MySQL database using the bitnami chart with the release name `mysql-release`.

 ```bash
 # Add bitnami in your local chart repository